Application Collectors

 ]

-response = client.guard(
+response = client.guard_chat_completions(

 event_type="input",

-input={ "messages": messages },
+guard_input={ "messages": messages },

 llm_provider="openai",